hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 Open the **HDF web shell client** located at http://sandbox-hdf.hortonworks.com:4200.

-Prior to copying and pasting all the following shell code line by line, replace the following line of code `HDF_AMBARI_PASS="<Your-Ambari-Admin-Password>"` with the password you created for Ambari Admin user.
-For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `HDF_AMBARI_PASS="yellowHadoop"`
+Prior to executing the shell code, replace the following string `"<Your-Ambari-Admin-Password>"` in the following line of code `setup_nifi "admin" "<Your-Ambari-Admin-Password>"` on the last line with the password you created for ambari admin user.
+For example, if our Ambari Admin password was set to `yellowHadoop`, then the line of code would look as follows: `AMBARI_USER_PASSWORD="yellowHadoop"`

 Copy and paste the following shell code line by line in HDF web shell: